viraj-shah18/C-Shell/README.md

 pp - os_shell

 Errors in built-in binaries
+1. cd command not present

+Other known Errors
 1. Arrow keys do not work
-2. cd command not present
+2. \ in the end has different action for inbuilt cmd and implemented cmd

 ### TO-DOs
 - [x] Run built-in [2 marks]